Hi, I’m Stefan.

 Hey!
 My name is Stefan, and I do a lot of yoga.
 I’ve delved so deep into the different aspects of the practice that I’ve managed to find the limits of my body and, at times, ended up with injuries.
 That has taught me a lot.

-My most recent revolution came through the persistent injuries I attained from working too hard and rigidly in my alignment practice.
-I tried and failed to solve these issues with more of the same, which didn’t work.
-At this time, I had a lucky encounter with yoga teacher and Yoga Synergy founder Simon Borg Olivier.
-I first came into contact with his content online before practising with him for a weekend in Perth when we both happened to be there.
-Simon’s practices helped me immensely, and within one weekend, he revolutionized my thinking on yoga and more.
+My yoga journey has had many twists and turns; the most recent coming through persistent injuries I attained from working too rigidly in my practice.
+Around this time, I had a lucky encounter with Yoga Synergy founder Simon Borg Olivier.
+Simon’s methods helped me immensely, and within one spontaneous weekend of study in 2019, he revolutionised my thinking on yoga.

 My essential beliefs